 - (a) The ratio of the maximum to minimum flowrates specified by the manufacturer for devices measuring liquified gases shall be 5:1 or greater. - (b) The ratio of the maximum to minimum flowrates specified by the manufacturer for devices measuring other than liquified gases shall be 10:1 or greater. - S.3.2.
 Adjustment Means.
 An assembly shall be provided with means to change the ratio between the indicated quantity and the quantity of liquid measured by the assembly.
-A by-pass on the measuring assembly shall not be used for these means. - S.3.2.1.
+A bypass on the measuring assembly shall not be used for these means. - S.3.2.1.
 Discontinuous Adjusting Means.
 When the adjusting means changes the ratio between the indicated quantity and the quantity of measured liquid in a discontinuous manner, the consecutive values of the ratio shall not differ by more than 0.1 percent. - S.3.3.
 Vapor Elimination.
 A liquid-measuring instrument or measuring system shall be equipped with an effective gas extractor or other effective means, automatic in operation, to prevent the measurement of vapor and air that results in errors greater than the tolerance for the minimum measured quantity (See N.1.). - S.3.4.
 Maintenance of Liquid State.
-A liquidmeasuring device shall be installed so that the measured product remains in a liquid state during passage through the instrument. - S.3.5.
+A liquid-measuring device shall be installed so that the measured product remains in a liquid state during passage through the instrument. - S.3.5.
 Provision for Sealing.
-Adequate provision shall be made for an approved means of security (e.g., data change audit trail) or physically applying security seals in such a manner that an adjustment cannot be made on any device that affects the measurement result without breaking the security seal.
+Adequate provision shall be made for an approved means of security (e.g., data change audit trail) or physically applying security seals in such a manner that an adjustment on any device that affects the measurement result cannot be made without breaking the security seal.
+Provision shall be made for the zero adjustment mechanism to meet this requirement.
+(Amended 1992)